openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

   - classes :class:`~openturns.LinearModel` and :class:`~openturns.LinearModelFactory`
     should be fully dropped
-  - *Tensorization*: This module adds the :class:`~otlm.MonomialFactory` class to help creating basis of monomials.
-OpenTURNS implements polynomial tensorization for orthogonal basis.
-For this reason, :class:`~otlm.MonomialFactory` inherits from :class:`~openturns.OrthogonalUniVariatePolynomialFactory`.
-But this is wrong, since monomials do not form an orthogonal basis; polynomial tensorization should be modified to also generate non-orthogonal basis.
   - Class :class:`~otlm.LinearModelAlgorithm` currently calls :class:`~otlm.LinearModelStepwiseAlgorithm`
     to build the linear model.
 This is to avoid code duplication when creating a :class:`~otlm.LinearModelResult`, but this should be fixed.